smart-data-lake/sdl-lsp/README.md

 ## Getting Started

-You can either [download](https://oss.sonatype.org/content/repositories/snapshots/io/smartdatalake/sdl-lsp/1.0-SNAPSHOT/) the jar and jump directly to [Setting a basic LSP client in Intellij](#setting-a-basic-lsp-client-in-intellij) or compile and generate the jar yourself.

-To download it, go [here](https://oss.sonatype.org/content/repositories/snapshots/io/smartdatalake/sdl-lsp/1.0-SNAPSHOT/) and take the one finishing with `XXX-jar-with-dependencies.jar`.

-You can now read [Setting a basic LSP client in Intellij](#setting-a-basic-lsp-client-in-intellij).
+### Requirements

+- Java 17 or newer
+- IntelliJ (later also VSCode)

+### Download

+Download latest `XXX-jar-with-dependencies.jar` from [here](https://oss.sonatype.org/content/repositories/snapshots/io/smartdatalake/sdl-lsp/1.0-SNAPSHOT/) and store it in a directory of your choice.

-If you prefer build the jar, follow the instructions below.
+**Hint:** Should you prefer building the project on your own, follow the instructions further below.

-### Dependencies

-To be able to build an executable jar with this project, you will need:

-* maven
-* java 21 or newer

-### Installing

-* Clone the repo locally.
-* run `mvn clean package`

-### Setting a basic LSP client in Intellij
+### Setting a basic LSP client in IntelliJ

-* Download the generic LSP support for Intellij using [LSP4IJ](https://plugins.jetbrains.com/plugin/23257-lsp4ij).
+* Download the generic LSP support for IntelliJ using [LSP4IJ](https://plugins.jetbrains.com/plugin/23257-lsp4ij).
 * Look for the LSP4iJ icon on your IDE and click on the right and select `New Language Server`.
 See screnshot below: ![screenshot of Intellij for setting up LSP4IJ](resources/img/lsp4ij-plugin.png)
 * provide the following parameters:
   * `Server > Name` -> `SDLB Server`